Content Siloing for E-commerce: Product + Content Integration Strategy

 3. Map out 1 cornerstone + 2–3 supporting articles per category

-4. Create internal linking blueprint
+4. Create an internal linking blueprint before writing a word

 Week 3–4: Content Creation